henripostant/GitHub-as-a-Project-Management-tool/README.md

     -This includes knowing which container to use = when to draw the line between different projects -(I want to re-employ/re-use as many "components" as possible across projects.)

+ ### Side note
+ strong types could be of use to implemented GTD :
+ For example a "project" could not also be "something-unclear yet".